-These are extraordinary times and precautions are likely to be place for considerable time and have a considerable impact on the well-being of staff, patient and family alike, as well as the more long-term economic and social cost of the pandemic on the hospital’s future.
+These are extraordinary times and precautions are likely to be placed for a considerable time and have a considerable impact on the well-being of staff, patients and family alike, as well as the more long-term economic and social cost of the pandemic on the hospital’s future.

-The RHN Archive service has been collecting and recording the impact of the pandemic on the hospital both in recognition of the hard work undertaken by hospital staff to keep our patients’ safe but also for the purposes of future generations as part of our shared history.
+The RHN Archive service has been collecting and recording the impact of the pandemic on the hospital both in recognition of the hard work undertaken by hospital staff to keep our patients safe and also for future generations as part of our shared history.

 Covid-19 Oral History project